Skip to Content

 Compression socks

-They work by promoting circulation and helping to prevent fluids from pooling in your legs.
+Wearing them during long flights prevents blood clots, swelling, and fatigue by promoting circulation and preventing fluid pooling in your legs.
 As a result, you’ll arrive at your destination feeling refreshed and ready to explore!
-So, be sure to buy a pair of compression socks to wear on the plane to Ireland.

 Travel pillow